 - How do you resolve conflicts between two team members?

-- Have your senior ever criticized your work.
+- Have your seniors ever criticized your work?
 How did you respond?

 How to assess candidates’ emotional intelligence?

 - Give your candidates sufficient time to think of real life examples based on their personal experience.
 Or, give them hypothetical scenarios to find out how they will react.
 Ask situational and role-specific questions.
-If your candidates share about a past experience and explain it in detail, it is essential to ask more questions.
+If your candidates share an experience and explain it in detail, it is essential to ask more questions.

-“How did your relation with your Manager change?”
+“How did your relationship with your Manager change?”

 “How did your colleague react to that?”

 - Ask role specific questions.
 For different positions, emotional intelligence is really important.
-For example, if a Sales Executive says that they ignore client complains, this could imply that they are uninterested and easily quit.
-However, for Social Media Coordinator, this type of answer is a great sign; rather than immediately replying to negative comments, they might choose to resolve the problem is a more professional way.
+For example, if a Sales Executive says that they ignore client complaints, this could imply that they are uninterested and easily quit.
+However, for social media coordinators, this type of answer is a great sign; rather than immediately replying to negative comments, they might choose to resolve the problem more professionally.

 - Pay attention to your candidates’ body language and reactions when they are answering your questions.
 Do they still look irritated when sharing instances of negative feedback they received from the client, or are they able to explain how they improved after the feedback they got?

 - Translate candidates’ answers into actual work experiences.
-Avoiding dispute can be a great sign in some cases.
+Avoiding disputes can be a great sign sometimes.
 But in a professional team, it is a sign of an employee who suppresses feelings and could cause cooperation and performance problems in the long-term.

 - Uncomfortable body language: Candidates who look uncomfortable when answering emotional intelligence questions, or who exhibit impulse control, don’t perform well under pressure.

-- Negative attitude about coworkers or seniors: Candidates who complain about others may lack self-assessment skills and avoid taking responsibility for their actions.
-However, it is not a red flag if a candidate describes a negative experience, given they have learned from their mistakes and change their attitude.
+- A Negative attitude about coworkers or seniors: Candidates who complain about others may lack self-assessment skills and avoid taking responsibility for their actions.
+However, it is not a red flag if a candidate describes a negative experience, given they have learned from their mistakes and changed their attitude.

 - Canned, clichéd answers: If candidates say “I had a conflict with a team member on a project, but we maintained our calm, discussed the issues and resolved everything right away.”
-These type of answers and no real life examples to share from past experiences is a red flag.
+These types of answers and no real life examples to share from experiences is a red flag.